 1) Running the second leg in 1985, passing half of the 50 teams in front of me and gaining 4 minutes on the leaders.
 We went on to win one of the top-25 prices that year with a team consisting completely of guys who had grown up together in a small Norwegian (25K people) town.

-2) In 2011 I turned 55, when I arrived at the arena our coach told me that due to some illness in the teams I would have to run the longest night leg (15+ km).
-This would be the first time ever to do this in either Tio or Jukola, so I was very scared of bonking, but it went very well except for a "small" 8-minute wobble on the first (slightly misplaced as the GPS tracking from that year clearly shows) control.
+2) In 2012 I turned 55, when I arrived at the arena our coach told me that due to some illness in the teams I would have to run the longest night leg (15+ km).
+This would be my first time ever to do this in either Tio or Jukola, so I was very scared of bonking, but it went very well except for a "small" 8-minute wobble on the first (slightly misplaced as the GPS tracking from that year clearly shows) control.

 Anyway, if you cannot get an English feed, try to get someone bilingual to translate the most important stuff!